ssannejohansson/MS4/README.md

 I used the Hatolie font for the Logo to stick to the elegant feeling I went for, and to match it I used Crimson Pro on the icon texts and search bar.

-To keep in the shopping experience clean and, I then used Lato for all text.
+To keep in the shopping experience clean I then used Lato for all text.

 - [Hatolie](https://www.dafont.com/hatolie.font) was used for the logo.
 - [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) was used for the navigation text on the first row.